 - No substitute goods, or

-- Price of substitute goods should be higher than the current good.
+- The price of substitute goods should be higher than the current good.

 So that current good remains an attractive option even after a price increase in the goods and consumer doesn’t shift to another good.

 Giffen goods are goods that are consumed more as their price increases, thus, it shows an upward sloping demand curve and is in contradiction to the fundamental law of demand.
 They are a kind of inferior goods and it is pertinent to mention that all Giffen goods are inferior goods whereas all inferior goods are not Giffen goods.

 This has been a guide to Giffen Goods and its meaning.
 Here we discuss the example of Giffen Goods along with its key characteristics.
 You can learn more from the following articles –